 1. Access by air makes it easier than ever to get here.

-While Telluride may seem off the beaten path, it will only feel that way once you’ve conveniently arrived via one of many direct flights on carriers including American, Delta, United and even low-cost Allegiant.
-For winter 2016–2017, nonstop service from 10 major hubs (Atlanta, Newark, New York LaGuardia, Chicago, Houston, Dallas, Denver, Phoenix, Los Angeles and San Francisco) is your ticket to reach the Montrose Regional Airport, just a scenic 65-mile drive from Telluride.
-Another option is to fly directly into Telluride Regional Airport from Denver on Great Lakes/United, putting you on the slopes in a mere 10 minutes.
+While Telluride may seem off the beaten path, travelers can take advantage of nonstop service from 11 major hubs (including Atlanta, Newark, Chicago, Houston, Dallas, Denver, Phoenix, Los Angeles and San Francisco) to reach the Montrose Regional Airport, just a scenic 65-mile drive from Telluride.
+Another option is to fly directly into Telluride Regional Airport (TEX) from Denver (DEN), with new jet service through Denver Air Connection, bookable through United, putting you in town or on the slopes in a mere 10 minutes.

 2. Skiers and snowboarders revere the legendary terrain.

 Powder hounds would be hard-pressed to find a more perfect location to point their skis and boards toward.
-In fact, Condé Nast Traveler readers ranked Telluride the No. 1 Ski Resort in North America for three consecutive years.
+In fact, Condé Nast Traveler readers ranked Telluride the No. 1 Ski Resort in North America.
 And that’s no surprise, given the excellent snow conditions — the region receives more than 300 inches of snow a year — and few crowds to contend with.
 Lift lines are virtually unheard of, and you can spread out over more than 2,000 skiable acres.

 3. A wealth of exciting winter activities keep visitors of all ages entertained.